retebuonvivere/retebuonvivere/README.md

 what is retebuonvivere.org
 --------------------------
-Basically retebuonvivere.org will be a [drupal][6] website for the community of the civil society of the province of Verona, Italy.
+Basically retebuonvivere.org will be a [drupal][6] website for the community of the civil society organizations (CSO) of the province of Verona, Italy.

 It will then become a drupal distribution, or we can work on top of one of the social distributions out there, e.g. [Open Atrium 2][4] and [Drupal Commons 3][8], or on top of a base distribution as [Panopoly][7].

 structure of the project